Dynflow/dynflow/doc/pages/source/documentation/index.md

 #### Triggering

+Triggering the action means starting the plan phase, followed by execution immediately.
 Any action is triggered by calling:

 ``` ruby
 world_instance.trigger(AnAction, *args)
 ```

-which starts immediately planning the action in the same thread and returns after planning.

 {% info_block %}

 In Foreman and Katello actions are usually triggered by `ForemanTask.sync_task` and